kujiyh/lotus-40/JOURNAL.md

 # june 26

-fixed some pcb mistakes, tried for like 2 hours to make the board tray mount with pcb and plate screws, but gave up decided on just gluing pcb to supports in the case almost finished cadded case today (fusion is hell)
+fixed a bunch of pcb mistakes, tried for like 2 hours to make the board tray mount with pcb and plate screws, but gave up decided on just gluing pcb to supports in the case almost finished cadded case today (fusion is hell)